bseltz-cohesity/scripts/sql-scripts/restoreSQLDBs/README.md

 * -username: Cohesity username
 * -domain: (optional) Active Directory domain of user (defaults to local)
 * -sourceServer: Server name (or AAG name) where the database was backed up
-* -jobName: Name of protection job to restore from

 ### Source DB Selections